A guide to types of federal financial aid for college students

 Key takeaways

-Financial aid is money to help pay for college or career school.
-Grants, work-study, loans and scholarships help make college or career school affordable.
-Financial aid typically can be used to cover a variety of school-related expenses that include housing, tuition, fees, books and supplies.
+Financial aid, such as state and federal grants, work-study, loans, and private and institutional scholarships, is money to help pay for college or career school, making it more affordable.
+Depending on the source, you can use financial aid to pay for a variety of school-related expenses that include housing, tuition, fees, books and supplies.

 What types of financial aid are available?